jeelion22/Day20-Find-IP-Information-Using-apiip-Netlify-Deployment/README.md

 ## Usage

-It can be used for countries specific weather information.
+It can be used for IP specific information.

 ## License

-It will be updated soon
+MIT LIcence

 ---